drizzyposh/main/README.md

 # portfolio

-My Portfolio built with React.js and framer motion for animations
+A Portfolio built with React.js and framer motion for animations